Blog Posts in October 2011

 The question of high-availability cloud services (let’s agree reliable in this context really means highly available) pops up every time I discuss cloud networking requirements with enterprise-focused experts.
 While it’s obvious the software- and platform services must be highly available (as their users have few mechanisms to increase their availability), Infrastructure-as-a-Service (IaaS) remains a grey area.

 However, once you look at the question from the business perspective, it seems Amazon probably made a pretty good choice: offer reasonably-available service at a low price.
-You’ll find more in-depth arguments in the Cloud infrastructure services: Balancing high availability and cost article I wrote for SearchCloudProvider.com.
+Here’s what I wrote on this topic for a web site that disappeared in the haze of URL restructuring in the meantime.

 I just came back from a fantastic conference – EuroNOG 2011 in beautiful Krakow.
 I’ve been to too many conferences in my life, but this one really stood out for two reasons: the nerdiness factor (where it got to the level of advanced presentations @ Cisco Live) and the fantastic crew organizing it.